precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 These named code sections are called `events` and each event generates records during runtime.
 Each rank of each participant gathers local records and writes them to a JSON file.
 To store these JSON files, preCICE creates a directory called `precice-profiling` in the current working directory of each participant.
-All these files of all participants then need to be post-processed and merged to a single file using the `precice-profiling` python script.
+All these files of all participants then need to be post-processed and merged to a single file using the `merge` command of the `precice-profiling` python script.
-You can then use the resulting file to analyze the profiling data.
+You can then use other commands of the `precice-profiling` script to analyze and export the profiling data.
+The script is installed in the binary directory and can also be found in the source repo in the folder `tooling/profiling/`.

 ## Fundamental Events